-The LDS.org essay “Plural Marriage in Kirtland and Nauvoo” lists three possible explanations for this curious practice:
+The Gospel Topics Essay, “Plural Marriage in Kirtland and Nauvoo,” lists three possible explanations for this curious practice:

 - They may have created eternal family bonds or links;

 - The marriages could have been a way for Joseph to comply with the command to take plural wives in a manner that would be less painful for Emma.
-Plural marriages that didn’t include an earthly component (or were for eternity only) would presumably have been less bothersome to her; and
+Plural marriages that didn’t include an earthly relationship (for eternity only) would presumably have been less bothersome to her; and

 - Those involved may have believed that the sealing would provide women blessings they might not otherwise receive in the next life.1

-As odd as these arrangements seem to us today, it is important to note that there is no unambiguous evidence indicating that Joseph ever treated these women as wives and sexual partners.
+As odd as these arrangements seem to us today, it is important to note that there is no unambiguous evidence indicating that Joseph ever treated these women as wives or sexual partners.

 Plural Ceremonies Created Marriages of Different Durations